CIA activities in Laos: 1962

-Laos 1963
+1963

-Reports reaching CIA Headquarters from its two officers in Laos suggested that the apparent quiet was deceptive.
+Reports reaching CIA Headquarters from its two officers in Laos suggested that the apparent quiet stemming from the neutrality declaration was deceptive.
 It soon became clear that 7,000 North Vietnamese Army (NVA) troops had not left the country.
 In fact, the NVA was expanding its areas of control, attacking both neutralist and Hmong positions throughout Laos.
 As Hmong ammunition stores dwindled, William Colby, who was head of the CIA's Far East Division, pleaded to Harriman to allow the resumption of air shipments.
 "My arguments became more forceful," Colby recalled, "reflecting the intense cables I was receiving from the two CIA officers who were still up in the hills observing and reporting on what was happening."
 Harriman reluctantly approved an Air America arms drop—along with instructions that it is used for purely defensive purposes.
 Further shipments followed.
 As Colby pointed out, however, Harriman personally approved "each and every clandestine supply flight and its cargo."

 As Hanoi sent additional troops into Laos during 1963, the Kennedy administration authorized the CIA to increase the size of the Hmong army, now headquartered in the valley of Long Tieng.
 By the end of the year, a reported 20,000 Hmong were armed.
 They acted as guerrillas, blowing up NVA supply depots, ambushing trucks, mining roads, and generally harassing the stronger enemy force.
 Air America again took a greater role in the slowly expanding conflict.